Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-DTS-firmware-update.md

 1. Type in `chain  http://boot.3mdeb.com/dts.ipxe` to load DTS.
 1. Wait for `Enter an option`.
 1. Type 9 and click `Enter` to launch into Shell.
+1. Run the following command to obtain `coreboot.rom` binary:

+    ```bash
+    wget https://3mdeb.com/open-source-firmware/{PATH} -O /tmp/coreboot.rom
+    ```

+> This is not only way to obtain binary.
+For example you can use `scp`.

-1. Run the following commands to flash firmware:
+1. Run the following command to flash firmware:

     ```bash
     flashrom -p internal -w /tmp/coreboot.rom